ramya24-nalapini24/covid19/README.md

 # covid19
-covid is a infectious virus
+covid is a infectious virus added